 An efficient and permeable street network that provides convenient movement should ideally be linked with minimum physical barriers to provide a continuity of pedestrian movement.
 An efficient and permeable street network might be measured by density of the road intersections.
 A reference indicator of 80-100 street intersections per km2 might be taken as a preliminary benchmark for the network assessment.

-1 3 4 5 6 7 9 10 11 16

-The street permeability (represented by the level of road intersections) may be characterized by different types of street patterns.
+1 3 4 5 6 7 9 10 11 16 The street permeability (represented by the level of road intersections) may be characterized by different types of street patterns.
 While designing a neighborhood, an assessment of the vernacular grid might be useful to analyse its climate adaptability and elements that enhance local identity.

-2.1.4 Walking Paths and Cycle Connectivity
+2.1.4 Pathway and Cycling Connectivity

-Pathway and cycling networks should form an unobstructed network and connect to the overall arterial transport system to avoid car-centred streets, and ensuring the possibility to walk and cycle longer distances.
+Pathway and cycling networks should form an unobstructed network and connect to the overall arterial transport system to avoid "only for cars" parts, ensuring the possibility to walk and cycle longer distances.
 A highly interconnected path network provides a choice of walking and cycling routes that lead to other destinations within the city or/and a region.
-Enforcement processes can be used to support the nonmotorised transport network in it's early phases.

 3 9 11 13

-Apart from increasing the level of physical activities and promoting better health, cycling and walking infrastructure might significantly support tourist activities, increase the focus on the environment, etc. While promoting a cycling network, it might be useful to assess the broader contexts to discover the possibility of linking to the broader cycling network.
+Apart from increasing the level of physical activities and promoting better health, cycling and walking infrastructure might significantly support tourist activities, increase the focus on the environment, etc. While promoting a cycling network it might be useful to assess the broader contexts to discover the possibility of linking to the broader cycling network.

 2.2 MULTI MODAL TRANSPORT

 Residents should have a wide choice of transport modes that are available and accessible, such as cycling, taking public transport / e-transport, driving.
-Therefore, the street network should provide a variety of ways/options that are safe, affordable and accessible, such as cycling paths, sidewalks, trails, public transport, etc., to key urban services that are universally accessible, to provide 'last mile' connectivity.
+Therefore, the street network should provide a variety of ways/options (cycling paths, sidewalks, trails, public transport, etc.) to key urban services that are universally accessible.

 1 3 4 5 6 7 9 10 11 16

 2.2.1 Convenient Public Transport

-Residents should have easy access and a maximum of a 500m walking distance to public transportation considering catchment areas for different transportation forms.
+Residents should have easy access and a 5 to 15 minutes walking distance to public transportation considering catchment areas for different transportation forms.
 Public transport stops should be designed according to contextual needs (provide shade, sitting area, etc) and comply with the standards of universal design.
 1 3 4 5 6 7 9 10 11 16 While designing a public transport stop, it might be useful to analyse the intensity of public transportation, how local communities use stops and assess gender related issues.
 The outcome of the analysis might help in proposing the most appropriate design for the local needs (e.g. larger shadings that correspond the length of the bus to ensure everyone is protected from sun while boarding the bus, place for street vendors, lighting for night-time use etc.) 2.2.2 Bike Parking To Promote Cyclability